If you're looking for our everyday banking section, you've come to the right place - we've recently renamed and revamped this section.

 Even if you don’t have a lot of assets, a will can save your family a lot of hassle during a time of grief.
 If you die without a will, it’s called dying intestate.
 In this case, the law decides who gets what.

 If you already have a will, but your circumstances have changed since you made it – maybe you’ve got married or divorced, entered into or ended a de facto relationship, bought a house or had a child – then you should take another look at it.
-The Law Society has a handy guide about how to make a will.

 As life changes, so will your insurance needs.
 It’s a good idea to review your insurances every now and again to make sure you’re covered for all the important things.
 Try our Life & Living calculator, contents calculator and Cordell's home sum insured calculator to see if you’ve got enough cover.